 At the same time, there are no existing B2G data sharing rules at the European level, other than mere reporting obligations.
 This confirms the conclusions of the HLEG report, which notes the lack of harmonized standards across Member States.

 This approach was mentioned in the 2017 workshop on access to privately-held data for public bodies, where the Commission confirmed its overall ambition to foster access to privately-held data by public sector bodies.
-In the same year, the midterm review of Digital Single Market strategy tasked the Commission to “additionally look at the access, under clearly defined conditions, of privately-held data for public administrations for the execution of their public interest tasks”.
+In the same year, the Midterm Review of the Digital Single Market strategy tasked the Commission to “additionally look at the access, under clearly defined conditions, of privately-held data for public administrations for the execution of their public interest tasks.”

 A year later, the Commission set up a high-level expert group (HLEG) on B2G data sharing and tasked it with developing recommendations for B2G provisions.
 The final report of the group urged the Commission to take ambitious steps to unlock the societal benefits arising from data, and to address the increasing fragmentation of data markets at the Member States level.
 The HLEG identified an ongoing market failure, where the lack of available data was due to high prices charged by private entities, and to an overall lack of incentives to share data with public bodies.